Timo Meier Game Preview: Devils vs. Wild

-Timo Meier and the New Jersey Devils will meet the Minnesota Wild at 5:00 PM ET on Sunday, at Prudential Center.
-Does a wager on Meier interest you?
+Timo Meier and the New Jersey Devils will face the Minnesota Wild at 8:00 PM ET on Thursday, at Xcel Energy Center.
+Does a wager on Meier intrigue you?
 Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.